Earlier today, AUB received a visit from Professor Les Ebdon CBE, Director of the Office for Fair Access to Higher Education (OFFA).

-Staff took Professor Ebdon on a tour of the campus led by Vice Chancellor, Stuart Bartholomew, during which BA (Hons) Costume and Performance Design students broke into a jambusters dance.
+Staff took Professor Ebdon on a tour of the campus led by former Vice Chancellor, Stuart Bartholomew, during which BA (Hons) Costume and Performance Design students broke into a jambusters dance.
 First years assembled to give a live performance, set in post-war Britain.

 Head of External Affairs, Sean Aita, also ran a workshop with a group of primary children in AUB’s conference centre, introducing the concept of university study to primary-age children by showing them the infinite career and life possibilities open to graduates.

 Professor Ebdon said: “It was a pleasure visiting AUB today.
 With the Government’s aim of doubling the proportion of pupils from disadvantaged backgrounds going into HE, it was good to hear about AUB’s work with young people, encouraging them see HE as a real option for their future.”